theodorebugnet/Expanded-XCLAIM/docs/XclaimCommit.md

 corresponds to the user redeeming the backing funds of the burn request.
 Releases corresponding vault collateral if valid, if any.

-*Called by:** anyone, though usually the vault
+**Called by:** anyone, though usually the vault

 ### `validateHashlockPreimage(address user, bytes32 preimage) → bool` (public)
-Validates whether a given preimage corresponds to a user's next hashlock.
+Validates whether a given preimage corresponds to a user's next hashlock;
+if it does, store it.

+**Called by:*** anyone, but generally the user wishing to publicly reveal their hashlock

 #### Arguments:
-* user: the user to check
+* user: The user to check
-* preimage: the claimed preimage for the haslock
+* preimage: The claimed preimage for the haslock

 ### `verifyCheckpoint(bytes checkpointTransaction, bytes[] witnessScripts, bytes[] recoverySignatures, address[] usersIncluded, uint32 blockHeight, uint256 txIndex, bytes blockHeader, bytes merkleProof)` (public)